mhzed/wstunnel/readme.md

 In both examples, connection to localhost:33 on client will be tunneled to 2.2.2.2:33 on server via websocket connection in between.

+To tell client to connect via http proxy, do:

+    wstunnel -t 33:2.2.2.2:33 -p http://[user:pass@]proxyhost:proxyport wss://server:443

+When connecting to secure websocket server via "wss://", client might want to disable 'unauthorized' certificate rejection, via adding the '-c' option.

+    wstunnel -t 33:2.2.2.2:33 -c -p http://[user:pass@]proxyhost:proxyport wss://server:443

+This also makes you vulnerable to MITM attack, so use with caution.

+To get help, just run

+    wstunnel

 ## Use case

 For tunneling over strict firewalls: WebSocket is a part of the HTML5 standard, any reasonable firewall will unlikely